A. BASIC OBJECTIVES

 - To recognize the equity of outside sponsors in the endeavors of the University by granting appropriate limited rights to sponsors, consistent with the University's basic objectives outlined above.

-B. UNIVERSITY RESEARCH BOARD, THE OFFICE OF RESEARCH AND PROJECT ADMINISTRATION, AND THE OFFICE OF COPYRIGHT AND TRADEMARK LICENSING
+B. UNIVERSITY RESEARCH BOARD, THE DEAN FOR RESEARCH, AND THE OFFICE OF TECHNOLOGY LICENSING

-The Office of Research and Project Administration (ORPA) is responsible for the implementation of the Copyright Policy under general oversight of the Board.
-The Office of Copyright and Trademark Licensing, located within ORPA, is responsible for the University's Copyright and Trademark Licensing Programs, providing management of copyrights and trademarks and licensing services for the University community.
+The Dean for Research is responsible for the implementation of the Copyright Policy under general oversight of the University Research Board.
+The Office of Technology Licensing is responsible for the providing management of copyrights and licensing services for the University community.

 All faculty members, employees, and students, in consideration of their membership in the academic community and upon the approval of this policy by the Trustees and the Faculty of Princeton University, agree to handle material subject to copyright as follows: